-Depending on the time you have to visit, you may not get to see the entire park and will need to choose a path that will get you in front of your “must-see” animals!
 If you are travelling with small children, make sure to grab a few maps as they kept our daughter entertained for the rest of the week.
 Not only are they large and colorful, but she loved to have us show her the path we walked through each park.

 Tips for the San Diego Zoo